FAIRWOOD PRESS

 • Pre-order copies below, or buy print or ebooks of this title from other venues (still to come)

-HOOCH TUESDAY IS THE NEVER-BEFORE PUBLISHED NOVEL FROM JACK CADY.
-IT’S A MASTERCLASS IN SATIRE, AND AN EYE-OPENING WORK BY A YOUNG WRITER FLEXING HIS POWERS OF IMAGINATION EARLY IN HIS CAREER.
+HOOCH TUESDAY DELIVERS THE NEVER-BEFORE PUBLISHED EARLY NOVEL FROM JACK CADY AND A MASTERCLASS IN SATIRE.
+FILLED WITH GHOSTS AND BIZARRE CHARACTERS.
+IT'S A STORY FROM A YOUNG WRITER FLEXING HIS IMAGINATIVE POWERS EARLY IN HIS CAREER.

 Add to Cart